fedenunez/creative-theme-jekyll/bli-guides/bli-faq.md

 , avahi-browse),
 lookup for "\_hipservices.\_tcp." service and the application will discover the IP addresses of the _BeoLiving Intelligence_ in the network.
 - Access to your _LAN_ router and search for the assigned IP to _BeoLiving Intelligence_.

+### How to set admin password?

+An installer can access to _BeoLiving Intelligence's_ setup interface with the _admin_ user, which has an unknown password by default.
+The Setup function 2 can be used for setting the _admin_ password to _"admin"_ for 5 minutes, and the _BLI_ will request a password update as soon as the web interface is accessed.

 ### How to link Alexa with your _BeoLiving Intelligence_?